Welcome to today's edition of the Rush 24-7 podcast.

 This is from this morning.

-Now that there was a there was just a just a Democrat crime spree, folks, where the word Democrat was barely even mentioned.
+Now, there was just a Democrat crime spree, folks, where the word Democrat was barely even mentioned.

-And now we got a Republican Congressman caught on tape kissing a staffer.
+And now we've got a Republican congressman caught on tape kissing a staffer.

-His party ID is the lead of the story, and the fact he's got to go is the second most important place.
+His party ID is the lead of the story, and the fact he's got to go is the second most important thing.

 First term Republican Vance McAllister.